torchbox/wagtailmedia/README.md

 With this configuration in place, you are ready to run `./manage.py migrate` to create the database tables used by wagtailmedia.

+`wagtailmedia` loads additional assets to create the chooser panel interface.
+Because of this, you will need to run `./manage.py collectstatic` after migrations.

+> If you do not collect the static files, no extra asset files and scripts will be loaded and the admin interface will not load as expected.
+You may encounter a completely blank section instead.

 ### Custom `Media` model

 The `Media` model can be customised.
 To do this, you need